BerryPress/highlight-and-share/readme.txt

 <li>Customize how inline highlighting looks</li>
 </ul>

-Advanced customization is allowed via hooks.
-See the plugin's <a href="https://has.dlxplugins.com/">documentation</a>.

 == Installation ==

 1. Search Highlight and Share in the plugin's screen.
 2. Install and activate.

-> <a href="https://has.dlxplugins.com/">In-depth Documentation</a> - Please check out our thorough documentation ❤️️
+> <a href="https://docs.dlxplugins.com/v/highlight-and-share">In-depth Documentation</a> - Please check out our thorough documentation ❤️️

 == Frequently Asked Questions ==

-= How does Highlight and Share work? =

-Highlight and Share shows social networks <a href="https://docs.dlxplugins.com/v/highlight-and-share/getting-started/how-highlight-and-share-works">as users interact with your site's text</a>.
-This can be via text selection, <a href="https://docs.dlxplugins.com/v/highlight-and-share/inline-highlighting/what-is-inline-highlighting">inline highlighting</a>, or using the <a href="https://docs.dlxplugins.com/v/highlight-and-share/click-to-share-block/the-click-to-share-block">Click to Share block</a>.

 = What social networks does this plugin work with? =